PACELab/GAMMA/configs/SN/Readme.txt

 Note: home-timeline doesn't have a DB of its own.
 So Redis is a DB and not a cache for it.
 That's why user-timeline-service has more variations.

+compose_valid_json.1
+text-service is the last service to finish so does the remaining tasks

+compose_valid_json.2
+unique_upload_id services is the last service

 home_valid_json.1
 home-timeline-service calls gets the post IDs from Redis.
 Passes this to post-storage-service.
 ReadPosts method of PSS checks if they are in memcached.
 If some or all or missing, gets them from mongo and sets the memcached too.